jason2506/PythonHMM/README.md

     import hmm

-Then, you can create an instance of `Model` by passing the states, symbols, and (option) probability matrices.
+Then, you can create an instance of `Model` by passing the states, symbols, and (optional) probability matrices.

     states = ('rainy', 'sunny')
     symbols = ('walk', 'shop', 'clean')